zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

   * Possible execution statuses
     * Succeeded
       * The create was successfully completed.
-      * If ARMExecutionStatus is "Succeeded" or if ARMExecutionStatus is blank and PortalExecutionStatus is "Succeeded"
+      * If ARMExecutionStatus is *"Succeeded"* or if ARMExecutionStatus is blank and PortalExecutionStatus is *"Succeeded"*
     * Canceled
       * The create was canceled before completion
-      * If ARMExecutionStatus is "Canceled" or if ARMExecutionStatus is blank and PortalExecutionStatus is "Canceled"
+      * If ARMExecutionStatus is *"Canceled"* or if ARMExecutionStatus is blank and PortalExecutionStatus is *"Canceled"*
     * Failed
       * The create failed to complete.
-      * If ARMExecutionStatus is "Failed" or if ARMExecutionStatus is blank and PortalExecutionStatus is "Failed"
+      * If ARMExecutionStatus is *"Failed"* or if ARMExecutionStatus is blank and PortalExecutionStatus is *"Failed"*
-    * BillingError
+    * CommerceError
-      * The create failed to completed because of the error, "We could not find a credit card on file for your azure subscription.
+      * The create was rejected because of a billing or commerce related error such as, *"We could not find a credit card on file for your azure subscription.
 Please make sure your azure subscription has a credit card."
     * Unknown
       * The status of the create is unable to be determined.
       * If ARMExecutionStatus is blank and PortalExecutionStatus is blank